isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

  “Besides, I find your hands seriously impaired - it would be impossible to work here with your hands.”

 “Anything will do.
-Is there a way to make it possible?
+Is there a way to make it possible?"

 “After training, the colony only accepts those who can support themselves as engineers.”